Sometimes you may forget to water your houseplants — don’t worry, this can happen to anyone!

 4. Brown Spots

 Brown spots on pothos leaves have a variety of common causes, just like yellow leaves.
-For instance, fungi, low humidity, sunlight, bugs, and low humidity are all potential causes of brown spots.
+For instance, fungi, low humidity, sunlight and bugs are all potential causes of brown spots.

 However, if you notice these kinds of spots I strongly advise checking the amount of moisture in the plant’s soil first, because any discoloration and spotting usually indicates inadequate watering.